projectcalico/calico/master/getting-started/bare-metal/bare-metal.md

    normal host endpoint policy).
-In other words, if a host endpoint is defined but has no pre-DNAT policies that explicitly allow or deny a particular incoming packet, that packet is allowed to continue on its way, and will then be accepted or dropped according to workload policy - if it is going to a local workload - or to normal host endpoint policy - if not.
+In other words, if a host endpoint is defined but has no pre-DNAT policies that explicitly allow or deny a particular incoming packet, that packet is allowed to continue on its way, and will then be accepted or dropped according to workload policy (if it is going to a local workload) or to normal host endpoint policy (if not).

 ## When do host endpoint policies apply?